Arteque/myportfolio25/README.md

 # Lemssiah Portfolio

-A personal web portfolio showcasing projects in web development and design. * In GERMAN *
+A personal web portfolio showcasing projects in web development and design. *In GERMAN*

 ## Overview

 This is the official portfolio site of Ahmed Lemssiah – a frontend developer and web designer focused on clean, responsive, and accessible user interfaces.

 The site presents a curated selection of past projects, including creative, technical, and client-oriented work.
-It reflects a strong understanding of modern web standards and design principles.

 ## Live Site